very few of us actually know what and when we should be eating

 10. Be flexible.
 Depending on the type of activity you do, the duration of the session and what your personal goals are i.e weight loss, building muscle mass etc your dietary requirements will change.
 Monitor how you progress and adapt your diet accordingly.

-Suitably qualified dietitians and nutritionists are an invaluable resource to help personalise your dietary intake to your activity levels.
+Food and drink for fitness can be aided by suitably qualified dietitians and nutritionists who are an invaluable resource to help personalise your dietary intake to your activity levels.
 Having the right diet could transform your training schedule.
-You never know… we might be seeing you at the next Olympics in Rio!